Fernando del Valle: Ancestry

-In 1880, he was appointed to first district court after the Civil War.
+In 1880, he was appointed to first district court after the American Civil War.
 A year after his retirement attorneys gave civil district court a portrait in oils of Judge Skinner.

 The portrait by John Paul Parker, was presented to the court by United States Attorney Rene A. Viosca, who was then president of the New Orleans Bar Association.

 Biography

 He was born in New Orleans.
 A graduate of Brother Martin High School, he received his Bachelor of Fine Arts from Tulane University as the recipient of the Treville Scholarship in Voice, and the Artists Diploma from Southern Methodist University as the Haggar Scholar where he studied under Thomas Hayward.

 As a winner of the Dallas Opera Guild Vocal Competition he was awarded a Career Grant from The Dallas Opera, the winner of the Stewart Award, the Austin Lyric Opera Vocal Competition, the Fort Worth Opera Competition and the Vocal Competition of the San Antonio Opera judged by Evelyn Lear and Richard Gaddes.

 In 1986 he won the "Bel Canto" competition of Chicago, under the direction of the legendary tenor Carlo Bergonzi.
 He remained in Busseto, Italy and subsequently relocated to Europe where he studied for years with Regina Resnik and later Nicolai Gedda.

-He is an alumnus of the San Francisco Opera's Merola Opera Program and Western Opera Theater in 1992 and 1993.
+He is an alumnus of the San Francisco Opera's Merola Opera Program and in 1992 and 1993.